Whether you’re looking to take in some local experiences or simply relax, here are 7 things to do on a layover at Boston Airport.

 If you’ve got the time (or the money), this airport has got the shops!
 Since all terminals are connected, you can easily while away time on your layover browsing the many stores and boutiques.
 Choose from airport staples like newsstands and convenience stores or do some souvenir and Duty-Free shopping.
 We like to hydrate our parched airport skin at Kiehl’s and L’Occitane.
 Popular New England brands include the Black Dog and Vineyard Vines.

 Take some time on your layover to pamper yourself!
 Terminal C’s Classique Salon offers hair and nail service.
-Be Relax offers manicures and pedicures plus massage and facial treatments; 4 locations.

 The airport’s location only 3 miles from downtown Boston makes heading out for some sightseeing a particularly appealing – and easy – option during a long layover.
 As long as you’ve got at least 6 hours, we think doing some sightseeing is one of the best ways to spend your time between flights.